 – M. Scott Peck

-Take a piece of paper or open notes in your phone and make a list of things that you’re not available for anymore.
+Take a piece of paper or open notes on your phone and make a list of things you don’t want to be available for anymore.

 Ideas for things to include on the list of things you’re not available for: